momin-mostafa/A-simple-flutter-architecture/README.md

 # 🧪 Repository Dependency Injection - Flutter Clean Architecture

 A POC Flutter project showcasing **layered clean architecture** with **repository pattern** and **dependency injection**, built for modularity, scalability, and testability.
+Which is heavily inspired by google, robert c martin.
+It's inspired but don't strictly follows.

 ---